About this listing

 Check-in and Check-out:

 We want your stay to be perfect -- that includes arrival and departure times that best meet your needs.
-Please let us know your estimated schedule in advance.
-Sometimes we have other guests leaving or arriving so we can’t be as flexible, but we make an effort.
+Our standard times are: 5 PM check-in and 11 AM check-out.
+If we don't have other guests scheduled the same day we will do our best to accommodate your wishes.
+Please let us know your preferred schedule in advance.
 We will greet our guests on arrival and show them around the house.
 It is old -- it can be quirky.

 One-and-a-half hours north from NYC, New Paltz is a progressive and inclusive village surrounded by great natural beauty, culture, and history.